-The requirement here is egalitarian should be able to derive Preorder of inequalities when other moral concerns are discarded.
-Now, given egalitarian care about total utility and equality, we define \textbf{Aggregate Social Welfare Function} that represents all-things-considered moral evaluation that incorporates both utilitarian and egalitarian considerations without assuming any specific functional relationship between them.
+The requirement here is that egalitarianism should be able to generate a preorder over utility profiles once other moral concerns are discarded.
+Now, given that egalitarians care about both total utility and equality, we define an \textbf{Aggregate Social Welfare Function} that represents these two components without yet assuming any specific relationship between them.